 · James Williamson, 1st Baron Ashton (1842–1930)

 Lord Ashton also gifted the city its Queen Victoria Memorial statue which stands proudly in Dalton Square.
 Designed by Herbert Hampton, the monument features the queen atop a grand Portland stone pedestal, surrounded by bronze lions and allegorical figures of Freedom, Truth, Wisdom and Justice.
-Look closer at the bronze frieze and you’ll spot 53 prominent Victorians – and five have strong Lancaster connections: industrialist James Williamson himself, scientist Edward Frankland, pioneering biologist Richard Owen (as mentioned above!), philosopher William Whewell, and artist William Turner.
+Look closer at the bronze frieze and you’ll spot 53 prominent Victorians – and five have strong Lancaster connections: industrialist James Williamson himself, scientist Edward Frankland, pioneering biologist Richard Owen (as mentioned above!), philosopher William Whewell, and anatomist William Turner.
 These local legends share space with national icons like Florence Nightingale and George Eliot, making the memorial a fascinating blend of civic pride and Victorian grandeur.

 Visit the Ashton Memorial in Williamson Park - open daily from 10am subject to events / weddings!
 Entry to Williamson Park grounds and the Ashton Memorial is free.